freifunktrier/firmware_store/firmware/stable/README.md

 # Based on gluon 2018.2.1

 # PLEASE DO NOT USE THIS FIRMWARE ANYMORE !!!
-## I recommand highly to use our beta-firmware after may 1.
+## I highly recommend to use our new beta-firmware 0.11.8 after may 1.
 2019 !!
-This firmware needs up to 120 minutes to start meshing in our new net.
+With this gluon firmware 0.11.7 your router needs up to 120 minutes to start meshing in our new net.

 ==========================================================================